BSchlaba/AutoRunSpotify/README.md

 # AutoRunSpotify
-simple script to run them minimize spotify
+-simple script to run them minimize spotify

-Make sure to replace the Spotify URI with your song/playlist
+-Make sure to replace the Spotify URI with your song/playlist

-copy and paste this into terminal:
+-copy and paste this into terminal:

 sudo apt update